Relying Party Onboarding & Launch Process

 • Confirmation of production readiness across environments

-• DNS and branding are confirmed active
+• DNS and branding confirmed active

-• Initial traffic is monitored closely
+• Initial traffic monitored closely

-• Volume expectations and reporting cadence are aligned
+• Volume expectations and reporting cadence aligned

-• Monitoring success and drop-off rates
+• Monitor success and drop-off rates

-• Expanding provider coverage as demand evolves
+• Expand provider coverage as demand evolves